cezaraugusto/webpack-browser-extension-polyfill/README.md

 ## How does it work?

-The plugin links declared manifest fields (as long as they are relevant) to the polyfill file created by the plugin at the same folder path as the manifest file.
+The plugin links declared manifest fields (as long as they are relevant) to the polyfill file created at runtime at the same folder level as the manifest file.
 The plugin works at [thisCompilation](https://webpack.js.org/api/compiler-hooks/#thisCompilation) time.

 ## API

-### new BrowserExtensionPolyfill({manifestPath: /* <path-to-manifest-file> */})
+### new BrowserExtensionPolyfill({manifestPath: <path-to-manifest-file>})

 #### manifestPath